johnsturgeon/blog/docs/posts/2024-07-01-discord-bot-healthcheck.markdown

 This tutorial assumes you know how to create a `discord.py` bot, so I'm not going to go through the steps necessary for creating your bot.
 Let's just assume that you already have a bot and it's running.

+!!!info "Discord Bot Howto"

     If you don't know how to create a discord bot, check out the guide: [How to Make a Discord Bot in Python](https://realpython.com/how-to-make-a-discord-bot-python/){:target="_blank"} by RealPython

 Below is an extremely simple discord bot (happens to be the example bot from discord.py docs):